Navigating Annual Increases: Texas Property Tax Laws Explained

 Notice Distribution Schedule

-Property owners receive their appraisal notices by April 1, or as soon as practical thereafter.
-This notice is crucial as it contains your property’s tax appraised value and information about your protest rights.
-If you disagree with the value, this notice is your cue to consider filing a protest.
+Property owners receive their appraisal notices by April 1st or as soon as practical thereafter.
+This notice contains your property’s tax appraised value and information about your protest rights.
+If you disagree with the value, or even if you just want to ensure your tax bill is fair, this notice is your cue to begin the protest process.

 Protest Filing Deadlines

-The deadline for filing a protest is typically May 15 or 30 days after receiving your appraisal notice, whichever is later.
-Meeting this deadline is essential—if you miss it, you will lose your right to protest this year’s valuation.
+The deadline for filing a protest is typically May 15th or 30 days after receiving your appraisal notice, whichever is later.
+If you miss this deadline, you’ll lose your right to protest this year’s tax appraised value.
 After filing, you’ll receive a Notice to Appear for an Appraisal Review Board (ARB) hearing where you can present your case.

 Understanding Property Value Protections